montasim/login-and-register-page/README.md

   }
   ```

-- HOW TO ACCESS CSS VARIABLE USING JAVASCRIPT
+- How to access CSS variables using javascript?
   ```css
   :root {
       --deviceWidth: 375px;